Roughly 18% of the population suffers from anxiety — but only 37% of these people seek treatment.

 - Take supplements under the guidance of a health professional — magnesium, l-theanine, and the B vitamins are common suggestions

 - Eat a balanced diet rich in fruits and veggies

 Final Takeaway: Kava & Anxiety

 Anxiety is a common condition in the modern era.
 Our fight or flight response evolved a few hundred thousand years ago to help early humans survive difficult and dangerous situations like coming face to face with a hungry animal.

-In the modern era this fight or flight response is activated from many different activities — from tight deadlines at work, relationships, or financial struggles.
+In the modern era, this fight or flight response is activated by many different activities — from tight deadlines at work, relationships, or financial struggles.
 On top of this, the world around us constantly demands our attention.
 All of this likely contributes to the high prevalence of anxiety disorders in the world today.

 Although it’s important to learn how to manage anxiety on our own, kava is an excellent tool to help keep symptoms in check.

 This useful herb works by interacting with various neurotransmitters in the brain — such as GABA — to shift the balance from a state of hyperactive anxiety to a more relaxed state.

 This useful herb could just be one of the most important supplements of our era thanks to its powerful effects on anxiety.

 - Volz, H. P., & Kieser, M. (1997).
 Kava-kava extract WS 1490 versus placebo in anxiety disorders-a randomized placebo-controlled 25-week outpatient trial.
 Pharmacopsychiatry, 30(01), 1-5.